sailuh/kaiaulu/README.md

 Most functions will return standardized tables which makes it easier to inspect intermediate steps and combine to other tables.
 This is done to encourage assessment and understanding of the built-in pipelines with minimal effort.

+If you are not familiar with R, you can find command line interface scripts in the `exec/` folder.
+Please create an issue if you would like a feature you do not see there.

 ## Features

  * [Filepath Filters](http://itm0.shidler.hawaii.edu/kaiaulu/reference/index.html#section-filters)